Buddhist Circuit & Archaeological Landscapes of Bihar

 Scholars Follow

 A scholarly initiative exploring the archaeological and sacred landscapes of the Middle Ganga Valley and the Himalayan foothills.
-From the Mahabodhi Temple to the ancient monastic university of Nalanda — led by Mr. Shanker Sharma, an archaeologist with 25 years in the field.
+From the Mahabodhi Temple to the ancient monastic university of Nalanda — led by an archaeologist with 25 years in the field.

 Start a Conversation